-Each of these steps are covered in more detail in the following sections.
+Note: Device specific setup is covered in more detail in the following sections.

 IV.
-REGISTRATION
+SETUP AND INSTALLATION

 If this is your first time using the iMonnit online portal, you will need to create a new account.
 If you have already created an account, start by logging in.
-For instructions on how to register for an iMonnit account, please consult the iMonnit User Guide viewable at monnit.com/support/documentation.
+For instructions on how to register and setup your iMonnit account, please consult the iMonnit User Guide.